A Statement of Competence for Insurance Solicitors

 The ABI, the CII and the Law Society have all reviewed the FOIL Statement of Competence and have given their support to the project.

-• Insurers expect their lawyers to work to the highest standards of excellence at all times and the FOIL Statement of Competence and Statements of Legal Knowledge are important benchmarks, both for established insurance lawyers and those seeking to specialise in these areas of insurance law.
+Insurers expect their lawyers to work to the highest standards of excellence at all times and the FOIL Statement of Competence and Statements of Legal Knowledge are important benchmarks, both for established insurance lawyers and those seeking to specialise in these areas of insurance law.
 Our members should expect their lawyers to work to the FOIL standard.

-James Dalton Director at the ABI
+James Dalton Chief Officer at the MIB

-• The CII is very supportive of FOIL’s work to recognise and evidence its members’ insurance law expertise, as it is a key part of increasing professionalism across the sector which ultimately supports better customer outcomes.
+The CII is very supportive of FOIL’s work to recognise and evidence its members’ insurance law expertise, as it is a key part of increasing professionalism across the sector which ultimately supports better customer outcomes.

-• The FOIL Statement of Competence, mapping against and building on the framework of the SRA’s Competence Statement, is a positive step.
+The FOIL Statement of Competence, mapping against and building on the framework of the SRA’s Competence Statement, is a positive step.
 This is an area that all solicitors will have to grapple with to meet the new continuing competence requirements and the FOIL approach is a welcome development.

 Catherine Dixon Former CEO of the Law Society